Reasonable Accommodations and Documentation: NYITCOM

-The Assistant Dean of Educational Operations shall maintain the files and records relating to the complaints filed on the Long Island campus and the Assistant Dean of Student Administration for the Jonesboro campus shall maintain the files and records relating to the complaints filed on the Jonesboro campus.
+The Assistant Dean of Educational Operations shall maintain the files and records relating to the complaints filed on the Long Island campus and the Assistant Dean of Student Administration for the Arkansas campus shall maintain the files and records relating to the complaints filed on the Arkansas campus.

 The complainant and respondent can request a reconsideration of the case in instances of dissatisfaction with the resolution.
 The request for reconsideration should be made within 5 calendar days to the Associate Dean of Academic Affairs, Serota Building, Room 228, 516.686.3980.
 A written determination shall be issued by the Associate Dean of Academic Affairs, and forwarded to the complainant and the respondent within 10 calendar days after the request for reconsideration.

 If a grievance is against the Assistant Dean of Educational Operations of the Office of Academic Affairs, or the Assistant Dean of Student Administration for the Arkansas campus, this grievance procedure is followed except the complaint should be submitted to the Associate Dean of Academic Affairs and the request for reconsideration should be submitted to the Dean of the Medical School or his/her designee.

 The right of a person to a prompt and equitable resolution of the complaint submitted hereunder shall not be impaired by nor shall the use of this procedure be prerequisite to the pursuit of other remedies*.

 New York Institute of Technology College of Osteopathic Medicine will take steps to prevent discrimination and harassment, to prevent the recurrence of discrimination and harassment, and to remedy its discriminatory effects on complainants and others, if appropriate.